 After dropping off or picking up, cars must exit onto Woodley Road.

 If you arrive by car before 8:00am you may wait in the curb lane until a staff member arrives at 8:00am to take your child.
 If arriving on foot, you must wait with your child outside the school until 8:00am.
 If your child is not joining the Before School Program (BSP), you may sit with them in the lobby, not the classroom or hallway, until his or her Arrival window.
-If you have not contracted for BSP, and you drop off your child after 8:00am but before your scheduled window of Arrival, he or she will be sent to BSP, and you will receive a bill for $10.
+If you have not contracted for BSP, and you drop off your child after 8:00am but before your scheduled window of Arrival, he or she will be sent to BSP, and you will be invoiced $10 for the extra care.

 At 8:45am, Aidan staff will leave the sidewalk and lock the front door for security purposes.
 If you arrive after 8:45am, please park your car legally in the neighborhood, not in the curb lane in front of the school, then walk your child into school.
 If your child arrives after 8:45am, please sign in with the Front Office so we can take your child off the “absent” list and so that a staff member can walk your child to class thereby minimizing disruptions to the class that is already in progress.
 If your child is chronically late to school, your teacher will contact you.
 Please be on time!

 Families whose children have not been picked up by the end of the program dismissal time will be charged a late fee.
 This is $10 for the first ten minutes, changing to $35 for pick-ups that are more than 10 minutes late.
 You will be billed for late fees, so please be sure to pick up your child on time and let your caregivers know that they must do the same.